 This line of argument asserts further that an opt-in provision would virtually ensure that, in cases of consequence, losers will petition for vacatur, thereby robbing commercial arbitration of its finality and making the process more complicated, time consuming and expensive.
-Arbitrators would be effectively obliged to provide detailed findings of law and if the parties agree to judicial review for errors of fact, findings of fact in order to facilitate review.
+Arbitrators would be effectively obliged to provide detailed findings of fact and conclusions of law and if the parties agree to judicial review for errors of fact, findings of fact in order to facilitate review.
 In order to lay the predicate for the appeal of unfavorable awards, transcripts would become the norm and counsel would be required to expend substantial time and energy making sure the record would support an appeal.
-Arbitrators would find themselves routinely involved in post-award judicial proceedings requiring significant time and expense.
-Finally, the time to resolution in many cases would be greatly lengthened, as well as increasing the prospect of reopened proceedings on remand following judicial review
+Finally, the time to resolution in many cases would be greatly lengthened, as well as increasing the prospect of reopened proceedings on remand following judicial review.